rail-berkeley/manipulator_gym/README.md

 python manipulator_gym/teleop.py --ip <IP_ADDRESS> --log_dir <LOG_DIR> --log_lang_text "pick up the something to something"
 ```

+Data is saved as a trajectory per shard.
+When click on `r`, this will reset the robot and start a new trajectory.
+When click on `q`, this will stop the teleop and save the data.

 (optional) Validate the generated log files by replaying on the robot gym env
 ```bash
 python3 read_rlds.py --show_img --rlds_dir PATH_TO_LOGS  --replay